 Has your parcel failed to arrive?

+Are you waiting for a parcel?
 If your parcel has not arrived, get in touch with the company that carried your goods.
 This may be Postnord or a forwarding agent.

 The parcel is with Postnord

 When a parcel is marked “under importbehandling” or “held by Customs”, it is at Postnord’s charge registration department.
 Swedish Customs cannot help you here.
-In periods with large volumes of parcel traffic, it can take several weeks for a parcel to reach you, the customer.
+In periods with large volumes of parcel traffic, it may take several weeks for a parcel to reach you, the customer.

 To be able to track a parcel that has failed to arrive, Postnord needs the submission number the consignor was given when he or she sent the parcel.

-The parcel is with your forwarding agent
+The parcel is with a different forwarding agent

 The parcel is with Swedish Customs